Our visit to Delft the Dutch city of Orange and Blue

 Along with painting “View of Delft”, Jan Vermeer also painted this work titled, “Woman with a Water Jug”.
 Vermeer painted 34 other paintings in his short lifetime; he died at age 43.
 During his life, Johan (Johannes, Jan) would spend several months working on just one painting.
 Today, if you want to see Vermeer’s work, you need go to New York City.
 There, you will find nearly 20 Vermeer paintings, 15 at the Metropolitan Museum of Art, and 3 at The Frick Collection.
 Ironically, in Delft we were only able to see a “Woman with a Water Jug” on a street sign.
 The original is on exhibit in New York.

 One small shop that Bob and I entered into encompassed all that one thinks of in terms of Delftware.
 Of course, Delftware is synonymous with Delft and is the brilliant blue ceramic pottery that has made this city famous.
 In this shop, the walls were lined with antique Delft Blue tiles sporting depictions of things like whales, flowers, people and birds.

-Each of these antique Delft Blue tiles was hand-painted in the time of Vermeer, and was used as a decorative panel.
-As we would see in some of the homes we visited, many people still proudly employ these tiles for wall decoration or flooring.
+Each of these antique Delft Blue tiles was hand-painted in the time of Vermeer and was used as a decorative panel.
+As we saw in some homes that we visited, many people still proudly employ these tiles for wall decoration or flooring.
 At the peak of their popularity, the demand was so great that Delft potters turned out close to 800 million tiles over 200 years, starting in the 1500’s!

 A selection of Delftware Pictorial plates also was available in the shop, many of them featuring Dutch scenes of the day.